MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/mb-uicc-application-and-file-system-access.md

 ![An example UICC application structure](images/mb-uicc-application-structure.png "An example UICC application structure.")

 The UICC file system can be regarded as a forest of directory trees.
 The legacy SIM tree is rooted at a Master File (MF) and contains up to two levels of subdirectories (Dedicated Files, or DFs) containing Elemental Files (EFs) that hold various types of information.
-The SIM defines DFs under the MF, one of which - DFTelecom - contains information common to multiple access types such as the common phone book.
+The SIM defines DFs under the MF, one of which, DFTelecom, contains information common to multiple access types such as the common phone book.
 Additional applications are effectively implemented as separate trees, each rooted in its own Application Directory File (ADF).
 Each ADF is identified by an application identifier that can be up to 128 bits long.
 A file under the card root (EFDir under the MF in the diagram) contains the application names and corresponding identifiers.
 Within a tree (the MF or an ADF), DFs and EFs might be identified by a path of file IDs, where a file ID is a 16-bit integer.

 ## MBIM service and CID values